The Peter Farrelly directed film Green Book has taken home the coveted ‘Best Film’ award at the 2019 Oscars ceremony.

 Director Farrelly, best known for wacky comedies such as There’s Something About Mary and Dumb & Dumber, has hit his stride with this touching, reality-based story.
 “The whole story is about love,” Peter Farrelly said during the acceptance speech.

 The film also saw Mahershala Ali win the Best Supporting Actor category.
-Far Out described Ali’s work as “a brilliant, subtle performance that allows glimpses of Don Shirley’s pain and ambiguity to quietly show through his careful reserve,” in the four star review.
+Far Out described Ali’s work as “a brilliant, subtle performance that allows glimpses of Don Shirley’s pain and ambiguity to quietly show through his careful reserve,” in the review.